chef-boneyard/chef-web-docs-2016/includes_config/includes_config_rb_manage_settings.rst

      - The log level used for requests to the |chef server| from the web application.
 Default value: ``info``.
    * - ``logging.log_level``
      - The log level for |ruby on rails| services.
 Default value: ``info``.
+   * - ``max_login_failures``
+     - The the maximim number of failed login attempts allowed before the user must use the password reset link to reset their password (has no effect when using external authentication/LDAP).
+Default value: ``7``.
    * - ``nginx_addon_prefix``
      - The prefix used by |chef manage|.
 Default value: ``30``.
    * - ``org_creation_enabled``